teaching-on-testbeds/mlflow-chi/index.md

 * use the MLFlow Python API to search runs
 * and use the MLFlow Python API to interact with the model registry

-The code in this notebook will run in the "jupyter" container on "node-mltrain".
-Inside the "work" directory in your Jupyter container on "node-mltrain", open the `mlflow_api.ipynb` notebook, and follow along there to execute this notebook.
+The code in this notebook will run in the "jupyter" container on "node-mlflow".
+Inside the "work" directory in your Jupyter container on "node-mlflow", open the `mlflow_api.ipynb` notebook, and follow along there to execute this notebook.